 Muya Material Theme

-Muya Material is a Visual Studio Code theme that combines Material Design principles with carefully curated color harmonies.
-The name "Muya" represents the theme's focus on balanced, organic color relationships.
+Muya Material is a Visual Studio Code theme that combines Material Design 3 principles with carefully curated color harmonies inspired by nature's organic tones.
+The name "Muya" represents the theme's focus on balanced, earth-inspired color relationships with two distinct personalities: Olive and Mystic.

 Installation